 Proverbs 18:21 says “Death and life are in the power of the tongue; And they that love it shall eat the fruit thereof.”

 And I don’t know about you, but I got one sharp tongue.
 I’ve been told it’s the cruse of a Southern Woman – that she’s full of charm and grace one minute and will cut you like a knife the next, but I think this more a cruse of being a human.
-When we fail to keep our words in check, they can bring about pain, humiliation, and cause an untold amount of sorrow for both the person welding the sharp tongue and the person receiving the lashing.
+When we fail to keep our words in check, they can bring about pain, humiliation, and cause an untold amount of sorrow for both the person wielding the sharp tongue and the person receiving the lashing.

 And if we really think about it, the folks that encounter our nasty words are usually the folks that we love the most.
-We struggle to sometimes see the good intention behind a big brother trying to help his little brother get the toothpaste out of his hair when we’re starring at a kid with patches of missing hair, hair clumps in the bathroom sink, and a 5 year old waving a pair of scissors around like it’s a battle flag.
+We struggle to sometimes see the good intention behind a big brother trying to help his little brother get the toothpaste out of his hair when we’re starring at a kid with patches of missing hair, hair clumps in the bathroom sink, and a 5-year-old waving a pair of scissors around like it’s a battle flag.
 But then again, kids are cute and when they’re our kids it can be a little bit easier to give grace.

 But when it’s our spouse that decides to make a big ol’breakfast for the entire family and in turn creates the biggest mess you’ve ever seen in a kitchen…well, we tend to be a little grace-filled because now that spouse is off to work and you’re left cleaning up the mess, right?
 Wrong.
-Where’s the “thank you babe for making breakfast so I don’t have to” and where’s the “wow, you make the best pancakes”?
+Where’s the “thank you, babe, for making breakfast so I don’t have to” and where’s the “wow, you make the best pancakes”?

 So, if you are like me and struggle with the curse of a sharp tongue, I encourage you today to let it go and force yourself to say something nice instead of what you really want to say.
 Lift up the person in front of you instead of ripping them to shreds.